D35m0nd142/Kadabra/README.md

 To report any kind of problem mail me to the email address written above.

 <b>[DEPRECATED] Kadabra contains errors and it is deprecated (some of its functionalities do not work properly).
-Go here -> https://github.com/D35m0nd142/LFISuite to see the new LFI-dedicated software, called LFISuite, I developed in the last months, totally written in Python 2.7, much better working than Kadabra and with many more attack modalities.
+Go here -> https://github.com/D35m0nd142/LFISuite to see the new LFI-dedicated software, called LFISuite, I developed, totally written in Python 2.7, much better working than Kadabra and with many more attack modalities.
 LFISuite provides an attack modality called "Auto-HACK" (in this case it is TOTALLY automatic) by which it scans and find LFI vulnerabilities, then exploits them using the best attack modes without you having to choose or do anything.</b>

 This is a beta release, in fact the project is almost complete but there is still one way of attack to implement.
 It is the /proc/self/fd attack and I am working on it.
 As soon as possible I will publish the updated version of Kadabra but for the moment use it as is or don't use it ;)